Conferences and Didactics

 Otology/Neurotology Case Conference

-Upcoming cases at Parkland Memorial Hospital and Zale Lipshy University Hospital are presented monthly.
+Upcoming cases at Parkland Hospital and Zale Lipshy University Hospital are presented monthly.
 Diagnostic testing and treatment plans are discussed.

 Temporal Bone Lab